colevoss/opendorse-project/README.md

 ## About this project:

-I chose to built a project dealing with MLB baseball stats.
+I chose to build a project dealing with MLB baseball stats.
 Using [this stats API](https://appac.github.io/mlb-data-api-docs/) I was able to put together two different stat charts.

 This first chart you will see loads the top 10-12 leaders in the selected season and batting stat into a bar graph.
 Try clicking and hovering on a bar to toggle the corresponding data.